chairmanmow/nba_jam_terminal_edition/remaining_todos.md

 - Main game entry point could be simplified to 3 items, "RPG" (LORB), "Arcade" (NBA Jam exhibition matche, would need a new submenu for Single Player, multiplayer, CPU demo, back / quit), this functionality is really for the "ENTER" key button masher so they wind up in LORB as quickly as possible since it'd be the first option.
 I must admit, I am an "ENTER" key button masher myself.

 #### LORB
-- When entering the game, we should treat daily news / recent pvp action as its own view after we present a key to enter.
-There is too much on that initial view, the news should get its own view.
+- ~~When entering the game, we should treat daily news / recent pvp action as its own view after we present a key to enter.
+There is too much on that initial view, the news should get its own view.~~ **FIXED** - Split welcome screen in lorb.js: greeting/stats shown first, then news in separate "DAILY NEWS" view with spacing and up to 5 items
-- when we leave the game, we should provide an overview of what the user accomplised today and if they have remaining turns.
-If they're out of street turns, we can say "See you tomorrow in {nextCityName}" otherwise we'll say something like "See you soon in {currentCityName}" I'm not married to verbiage, it's just a small example for context awareness.
+- ~~when we leave the game, we should provide an overview of what the user accomplised today and if they have remaining turns.
+If they're out of street turns, we can say "See you tomorrow in {nextCityName}" otherwise we'll say something like "See you soon in {currentCityName}" I'm not married to verbiage, it's just a small example for context awareness.~~ **FIXED** - Enhanced endDay() in hub.js: shows session summary (games, wins/losses, cash, rep), remaining resources, context-aware farewell ("See you soon in X" vs "See you tomorrow in Y")
 #### NBA JAM ARCADE ENGINE

 #### MULTIPLAYER ENGINE